 We have been really blessed that our new neighborhood is filled with some of the friendliest people.
-The other night we invited some of our neighbor friends over and grilled out, and I made this bundt cake to share (and give away).
+The other night we invited some of our neighbor friends over and grilled out, and I made this bundt cake to share.
 Bundt cakes always make me happy because even though they are a little more old fashioned, I really love the history behind older desserts and bundt cakes are just so cute and easy!
 According to wikipedia, bundt cakes initially became popular in the 60s, and even surpassed the Jell-O mold in sales!
 IMO bundt cake > Jell-O.

 What is so good about this cake is that it practically screams fall.
 Pumpkin, cinnamon, cardamom, the dark orange color, cream cheese glaze, and streusel all suggest fall to me.
 What seriously makes this stand out though is the streusel filling.
 Streusel is the BEST.
 It's not a very dense cake either which is nice since it's so big, and the sweetness from the streusel is balanced out by a tangy cream cheese glaze.
 It tastes really good the next morning with coffee too, just saying!

 Pumpkin Bundt Cake with Cardamom Streusel Filling and Cream Cheese Glaze

 - 1 tbl. butter